eluinstra/file-server-documentation/docs/installation/database.md

 Download drivers [here](https://docs.microsoft.com/en-us/sql/connect/jdbc/download-microsoft-jdbc-driver-for-sql-server)

 Download the right flyway-sqlserver driver [here](https://mvnrepository.com/artifact/org.flywaydb/flyway-sqlserver) and add it to the classpath next to the database driver
-Check the pom.xml of ebms-admin for the right version of the flyway-sqlserver library
+Check the pom.xml of File-Server or File-Client for the right version of the flyway-sqlserver library

 ### MySQL